bablokb/nerd-alarmclock/README.md

     - shutdown the system
     - refactored code for future IR remote control suoport

+Note that you should read the section *Upgrade* below if you are upgrading from stable_v1.

 ### stable_v1 /  Sept 14, 2017 ###